wp-plugins/sell-downloads/readme.txt

 == Upgrade Notice ==

-= 1.0.12 =
+= 1.0.13 =

-* Fixes an issue in the use of friendly URLs in the store's products.
+* Allows to enable/disable the PayPal Sandbox in the store's settings for testing the purchases

 Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
 Contact us if you need further information: http://wordpress.dwbooster.com/support